Three Reasons Riding Makes a Better Commute

 Reason #1: Motorcycle insurance costs 50% less than car insurance.

-Not only are motorcycles less expensive than cars to purchase, insuring them costs an average of 50% less for basic insurance, which is required by most US states (though not by Eagle Leather’s home state of Washington!).
+Not only are motorcycles less expensive than cars to purchase, insuring them costs an average of 50% less for basic insurance, which is required by most US states.
 Fogelson explains, “If you’re an adult with a good driving record and you’re riding a sensible motorcycle, you may be surprised by how little insurance can cost.”
 Most insurance companies also typically offer rate discounts to riders who partake in motorcycle safety classes too.

 Reason #2: Motorcycles have better fuel economy.